omkarudawant/Sentiment-Prediction-with-BERT/README.md

 # Sentiment-Prediction

-A simple project with Flask API for sentiment prediction using BERT
+A simple project for sentiment prediction using BERT.